Skip to main content

 Introduction

-With Conviso CLI's Security Gate feature you can define vulnerability policies, such as the number of vulnerabilities by severity and sources, and automatically block your CI/CD pipeline if these policies are not complied, ensuring that your code is secure from potential threats.
+With Conviso AST's Security Gate feature you can define vulnerability policies, such as the number of vulnerabilities by severity and sources, and automatically block your CI/CD pipeline if these policies are not complied.

 Prerequisites